 I first came across the Hypostasis of the Archons one rainy day in mid December 2005.
 I’d been sitting around nursing a hangover all day.
 It was grey and wet and miserable out there in the world, and I didn’t feel like going out.
 Later I would be going to watch the Christmas lights turning-on ceremony in our town.
 Meanwhile I’d been surfing the internet, looking for obscure political and religious texts, mainly about the various sects that exist in the region around Iraq.
 It’s something I was thinking at the time.
 Why did the American invade Iraq?
 Yes, because of the oil, but also – so I thought – because Iraq contains the key to an understanding of the origins of Christianity.

 There are several Christian sects in Iraq.
 There are Chaldean, Assyrian and Syriac communities, who all practice variations on traditional Christian rites.
-Some of them do so in Aramaic, the language of Jesus himself, while several so-called heretical sects also find their home in Iraq.
-Plus there are two other religious groups, the Yazidis in the North, and the Mandaeans in the South, who are also clearly from the Judeo-Christian line.
+Some of them do so in Aramaic, the language of Jesus himself, plus there are two other religious groups, the Yazidis in the North, and the Mandaeans in the South, who are also clearly from the Judeo-Christian line.
 This is obviously aside from the two main Islamic sects which make up the majority of the population: the Sunni and the Shi'ites.
 The Mandaeans are particularly interesting as they are followers of John the Baptist, practicing daily baptism as part of their rite.
 They are also a Gnostic sect - “Manda” means “knowledge” - which casts a revealing light on the history of Christianity.
 If John the Baptist was a Gnostic then that must mean that Gnosticism precedes Orthodoxy, something that traditional Christians would be loath to admit.

 It was just before I was due to go out that I found the Hypostasis of the Archons.
 I’m not sure what query I’d put into my search engine to come up with this particular piece of writing.
 I already knew some of the Gnostic texts, and had been intrigued and fascinated by them for years.
 I’d never read this one before, but there was something about it which seemed familiar somehow, and which seared into me from the very first words.